TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 * `showStatus` - Turn on/off the display of the uibuilder client library settings.
 * `uiGet` - get detailed information about an HTML DOM element.
 * `uiWatch` - watch for changes to the HTML DOM, return messages about changes.
+* `watchUrlHash` - watch for URL Hash changes.
+Used for front-end routing.

 > [!NOTE]